MyGet/MyGetDocs/site/Docs/Reference/Build-Services.markdown

 * *.csproj (and *.vbproj, etc)
 * *.nuspec (yep, we support packaging simple [convention-based NuGet directories](http://docs.nuget.org/docs/creating-packages/creating-and-publishing-a-package#From_a_convention_based_working_directory "Convention Based Nuget Directories") as well)

+Based on the files found, the build process will be slightly different.

+### Build process for solution files and project files

+The following build steps will be run when building from solution or project files:

+* Fetch source code
+* Run package restore
+* Patch AssemblyInfo (if enabled)
+* Build solution or project file(s)
+* Run unit tests
+* Create NuGet packages
+* Push packages to your MyGet feed
+* Label sources (if enabled)

+### Build process for batch / PowerShell based builds

+The following build steps will be run when building from batch or PowerShell scripts:

+* Fetch source code
+* Patch AssemblyInfo (if enabled)
+* Run batch or PowerShell script
+* Push packages to your MyGet feed
+* Label sources (if enabled)

 ## AssemblyVersion patching